Classification of blowup limits for SU(3) singular Toda systems: Introduction

+As another application of the Pohozaev identity we establish some uniform estimates for fully bubbling solutions.
+These estimates were first obtained by Li \cite{licmp} for scalar Liouville equation without singularity (using the method of moving planes) and Bartolucci-et al. \cite{bclt} for scalar Liouville equation with singularity (using Pohozaev identity and potential analysis).
+For regular $SU(3)$ Toda systems Jost-Lin-Wang \cite{jostlinwang} established similar estimates using holonomy theory.
+Our results (Theorem \ref{thm3} and Theorem \ref{thm2}) apply to general $SU(n+1)$ Toda systems with singularity.

-The organization of the article is as follows.
-In section two we introduce the selection process mentioned before and in section three we prove a Pohozaev identity crucial for the proof of Theorem \ref{cla-ener}.
-Note that the selection process requires little on the coefficient matrix $A$ for the system of blowup solutions.
-The Pohozaev identity only requires $A$ to be symmetric and invertible.
-Then in Section four we prove a uniform estimate for fully blowup solutions (Theorem \ref{thm2} and Theorem \ref{thm3}).
-The main results in this section are of independent interest and extend some previous works of Jost-Lin-Wang \cite{jostlinwang} and Lin-Zhang \cite{linzhang1}.
-Then in section five and section six we finish the proof of Theorem \ref{cla-ener} according to the idea mentioned before.
+This article is set out as follows.
+In section two we introduce the selection process mentioned before and in section three we prove the Pohozaev identity, which is crucial for the proof of Theorem \ref{cla-ener}.
+Then in Section four we prove a uniform estimate for fully bubbling solutions (Theorem \ref{thm2} and Theorem \ref{thm3}).
+Then in section five and section six we finish the proof of Theorem \ref{cla-ener} according to the strategy mentioned before.

 {\bf Acknowledgements:} Part of the paper was finished when the third author was visiting Chinese University of Hong Kong in April, May and December in 2012, and Taida Institute of Mathematical Sciences (TIMS) in June 2012.
 He would like to thank both institutes for their warm hospitality and generous financial support.
+The research of J. Wei is partially supported by NSERC of Canada.